cryptoteatime/idkca-cashapp/trunk/readme.txt

 To obtain a CashApp tag, you need to create a CashApp account.
 Once you have an account, you'll be assigned a unique CashApp tag that you can use to receive payments.

-### How does the plugin verify payment confirmation emails?

-The plugin verifies the authenticity of payment confirmation emails by checking the email headers, domain validity, and DKIM signatures.
-Emails from genuine sources are processed further.

 ### Can I customize the appearance of the CashApp payment method on my store?

 Yes, you can customize the payment gateway title and description displayed to customers during checkout.
 Additionally, you can choose to enable QR code support for a more user-friendly payment experience.

+### Does the free version support automatic payment confirmations?

+No, the free version does not support automatic payment confirmations.
+Automatic payment confirmation is available with the premium add-on.

 == Changelog ==

 = 1.1 =
-* Included Updater drop in folder for automatic updates handling.
+* Included Updater drop-in folder for automatic updates handling.

 = 1.0 =
-* Initial release
+* Initial release.

 == Upgrade Notice ==